Quality Electronics for Wildlife,

-Telonics provides several antennas for use in VHF conventional telemetry tracking applications.
+Telonics provides a number of different antennas for use in conventional VHF telemetry tracking.
 There are two basic types of antennas, directional antennas and omnidirectional antennas.

-Omnidirectional or "Omni" antennas are designed to receive signals anywhere within a 360 degree radius.
-These antennas are not useful in actually locating the transmitter but they can be used to recover data or simply detect presence or absence of the transmitter in a general area.
-They are often mounted at fixed sites for data collection or mounted on vehicles for purpose of detecting the transmitters during a search.
+Omnidirectional antennas are designed to receive signals anywhere within a 360 degree radius.
+These antennas are not used to precisely locate a transmitter but they can be used to recover data or detect presence of a transmitter in a general area.
+They are often mounted at fixed sites for data collection, or mounted on vehicles (e.g. the RA-5A) to detect transmitters while driving.

-For a transmitter to be located it is necessary to utilize a directional antenna and to obtain a bearing to the transmitter based upon the direction of maximum signal strength.
-Using a directional antenna the researcher can either follow the bearing to the transmitter or obtain multiple bearings to the transmitter from several points and locate the transmitter by a triangulation of the bearings.
+To locate a transmitter, a directional antenna is used to obtain a direction or bearing to the transmitter.
+The bearing is based upon the direction of maximum signal strength.
+The user can either follow the strongest signal to the transmitter (homing in) or obtain bearings from multiple points and triangulate a location.

-In the tables below the antennas are divided into two groups; directional and omnidirectional, based on the usage described above.
-In selecting an omnidirectioinal antenna, the user must balance the size of the antenna against the "gain" or signal gathering capability.
-Bigger antennas exhibit increased gain characteristics, translating in this case, to the ability to receive the signal at greater range from the animal.
+When selecting an omnidirectional antenna, users must balance the size of the antenna against its "gain" or signal gathering capability.
+Bigger antennas provide increased gain, which can allow reception at greater range from the transmitter.
 Another important consideration is the requirement for "ground plane".
-Some omnidirectional antennas require ground plane area, which in this case can be a large metal surface under the antenna.
-In some cases the requirement for a ground plane area might be fulfilled by the large metal roof of a vehicle under a vertical "whip" antenna mounted in the center of the roof.
-Without a ground plane, the antenna will not perform well, may not exhibit consistent omnidirectional characteristics and range may be reduced dramatically.
-Thus the signal being searched for may be missed.
+Some omnidirectional antennas require a ground plane, which is usually a large metal surface under the antenna.
+For example, with the RA-5A the ground plane is designed to be the metal roof of a vehicle to which the magnetic base of the antenna is attached.
+Without a ground plane, the antenna will not perform well and may have an abnormal detection pattern and/or reduced range.

-As always, if you have any difficulty selecting the proper antenna to meet your study requirements, please contact Telonics.
-Our engineering staff will be pleased to assist you in the selection of an appropriate antenna.
+If you have any difficulty selecting the proper antenna to meet your study requirements, please contact Telonics.

 Models